ec-europa/europa-component-library/docs/Migrating-v4.md

 ### Links

 - `Negative` links have been renamed `inverted`, to be consistent with other components.
 This concern the css class, and the twig parameter.
+- Classes `ecl-link--icon-before` and `ecl-link--icon-after` are no longer needed for the icon; position is detected using CSS.
+Class `ecl-link--icon` is still needed.

 ### Site footer